 Some ways to achieve this:

-- Have your child on a consistent schedule with a consistent bedtime and wake up time.
+- Have your child on a consistent schedule with a bedtime routine and wake-up time.
 This helps to develop healthy sleep habits.

-- Have a bedtime routine that encourages them to wind down by providing them love and attention.
-This could look like: a healthy dinner, a bath, books, cuddles, bed.
+- Have a bedtime routine that encourages them to wind down by providing them with love and attention.
+This could look like a healthy dinner, a bath, books, cuddles, bed.

-- Ensure your child’s sleep space is conducive for restorative sleep, their room should be peaceful, cool (Between 68-72 degrees fahrenheit), and dark.
-If they request a night light, use one with a red or orange bulb.
+- Ensure your child’s sleep space is conducive to restorative sleep.
+Their room should be peaceful, cool (Between 68-72 degrees Fahrenheit), and dark.
+If they request to sleep with a night light, use one with a red or orange bulb.

-- Turn off TV and all screens at least an hour before bedtime.
+- Turn off the TV and all screens at least an hour before bedtime.

 - Consider adding a book on fears into your child’s bedtime routine.
-Some of my favorites are: Tiny T. Rex and the Very Dark Dark, Franklin in the Dark, When I Feel Scared
+Some of my favorites are Tiny T. Rex and the Very Dark Dark, Franklin in the Dark, and When I Feel Scared

 After a night occurs, reassure your children that you’re there for them.
 Your love and presence will help them calm down and feel safe.
 Tell your child that what they experienced was a nightmare and it’s over.
-You can reiterate that what happens in their dreams will not happen in real life.
+You can reiterate that what happens while they’re dreaming will not happen in real life.